infection/site/src/guide/usage.md

 * `minCoveredMsi` - optional key, a value for the Minimum Covered Code Mutation Score Indicator (MSI) percentage value
 * `mutators`: optional key, it contains the settings for different mutations and profiles, read more about it [here](/guide/profiles.html)
 * `testFramework`: optional key, it sets the framework to use for testing.
 Defaults to `phpunit`.
 This gets overridden by the `--test-framework` command line argument.
+* `testFrameworkOptions`: optional key, specify additional options to pass to the test framework (IE: Enabling Verbose Mode). `--test-framework-options` will override this option.
+* `staticAnalysisTool`: optional key, it sets the Static Analysis tool to use to catch escaped Mutants
 * `bootstrap`: optional key, use it to specify a file to include as part of the startup to pre-configure the Infection environment.
 Useful for adding custom autoloaders not included in composer.
 * `initialTestsPhpOptions`: optional key, specify additional php options for the initial test (IE: Enabling X-Debug). `--initial-tests-php-options` will override this option.
-* `testFrameworkOptions`: optional key, specify additional options to pass to the test framework (IE: Enabling Verbose Mode). `--test-framework-options` will override this option.

 #### How to use custom autoloader or bootstrap file